mikehoward/tdd_deploy/Readme.md

 **This is a prototype.
 It works, but isn't pretty and polished.**

+**NOTE: HTML copies of this and two more documents are in lib/tdd\_deploy/doc.
+The other two documents are my personal notes on setting up hosts and sites.
+YMMV.**

 TddDeploy supports deployment configuration management and black box testing of deployment hosts.